unofficial-sendoh/other_template/_posts/2018-8-22-Image-Processing-in-Python Part 2.md

 Previously we've seen some of the very basic image analysis operations in Python.
 In this last part of basic image analysis, we'll go through some of the following contents.

 Following contents is the reflection of my completed academic image processing course in the previous term.
 So, I am not planning on putting anything into production sphere.
 Instead, the aim of this article is to try and realize the fundamentals of a few basic image processing techniques.
-For this reason, I am going to stick to using [`SciKit-Image`](https://scikit-image.org/) - [`numpy`](http://www.numpy.org/) mainly to perform most of the manipulations, although I will use other libraries now and then rather than using most wanted tools like [`OpenCV`](https://opencv.org/) : :smirk:
+For this reason, I am going to stick to using [`imageio`](https://imageio.github.io/) or [`numpy`](http://www.numpy.org/) mainly to perform most of the manipulations, although I will use other libraries now and then rather than using most wanted tools such as  [`OpenCV`](https://opencv.org/) : :smirk:

 In the previous article, we've gone through some of the following basic operations.
 To keep pace with today's content, continuous reading is highly appreciated.